Bone marrow is the soft, spongy substance that fills the inner cavities of bones. It is where blood is produced.

 - Your nurse coordinator will take you to Apheresis (M12) for an assessment of the veins in your arms.
 This will help to determine if a central venous catheter will need to be placed for the collection of your stem cells.

-Meeting with the financial counselor
+Meeting with the Patient Financial Advocate

 - donor work-up: tests needed

 - electrocardiogram (a graph of the electrical impulses traveling through the heart to evaluate heart function)

 Samples of blood will be drawn from a vein in your arm and the following laboratory tests will be performed: